jwodder/outgoing/README.rst

 Construct a sender object using the given ``data`` as the configuration.
 If ``configpath`` is given, any paths in the ``data`` will be resolved relative to it; otherwise, they will be resolved relative to the current directory.

----

-Once you have a sender object from one of the above functions, simply put it in a context manager to open it up, and then call its ``send()`` method for each ``email.message.EmailMessage`` object you want to send.
-See the examples at the top of the README for examples.

 Command-Line Program